Naoki95957/RLHostBot/README.md

 If you wish to run the map_info.json scraper install all the necessary packages there too:
 `pip install -r scraper_reqs.txt`

-Note: if you are using a virtual python env like conda such as I am using you may need to install some of these packages via anaconda:
+Note: if you are using a virtual python env like conda (such as I am using), you may need to install some of these packages via anaconda:
 - `conda install -c anaconda pywin32`
 - `conda install -c conda-forge selenium`